Eris: Measuring discord among multidimensional data sources: Abstract

 \section{Abstract}

-Data integration is a classical problem in databases, typically decomposed into schema matching, entity matching and record merging.
-To solve the latter, it is mostly assumed that ground truth can be determined, either as master data or from user feedback.
-However, in many cases, this is not the case because firstly the merging processes cannot be accurate enough, and also the data gathering processes in the different sources are simply imperfect and cannot provide high quality data.
-Instead of enforcing consistency, we propose to evaluate how \emph{concordant} or \emph{discordant} sources are as a measure of trustworthiness (the more discordant are the sources, the less we can trust their data).
+Data integration is a classical problem in databases, typically decomposed into schema matching, entity matching and data fusion.
+To solve the latter, it is mostly assumed that ground truth can be determined.
+However, in general, the data gathering processes in the different sources are imperfect and cannot provide an accurate merging of values.
+Thus, in the absence of ways to determine ground truth, it is important to at least quantify how far from being internally consistent a dataset is.
+Hence, we propose definitions of \emph{concordant} data and define a \emph{discordance} metric as a way of measuring disagreement to improve decision making based on trustworthiness.

-Thus, we define the \emph{discord measurement} problem in which given a set of uncertain raw observations or aggregate results (such as case/hospitalization/death data relevant to COVID-19) and information on the alignment of different data (for example, cases and deaths), we wish to assess whether the different sources are concordant, or if not, measure how discordant they are.
-We also define a set of algebraic operators to describe the alignments, together with two alternative relational implementations that reduce the problem to linear or quadratic programming.
-These are evaluated against both COVID-19 and synthetic data, and our experimental results show that discordancy measurement can be performed efficiently in realistic situations.
+We define the \emph{discord measurement} problem of numerical attributes in which given a set of uncertain raw observations or aggregate results (such as case/hospitalization/death data relevant to COVID-19) and information on the alignment of different conceptualizations of the same reality (e.g., granularities or units), we wish to assess whether the different sources are concordant, or if not, use the discordance metric to quantify how discordant they are.
+We also define a set of algebraic operators to describe the alignments of different data sources with correctness guarantees, together with two alternative relational database implementations that reduce the problem to linear or quadratic programming.
+These are evaluated against both COVID-19 and synthetic data, and our experimental results show that discordance measurement can be performed efficiently in realistic situations.